 Keep at it, never give up, go the extra mile and #getafterit.
 Take it from someone who knows.
-In May of 2009, I weighed 252 lbs., and thanks to CIS Training Systems, I am fit and lean for 2017 at 185 lbs., and have kept the weight off since 2012.
+In May of 2009, I weighed 252 lb., and thanks to CIS Training Systems, I am fit and lean at 185 lb., and have kept the weight off since 2012.

 Noel Bonk, Bonk Werx

 Dropping weight is the low hanging fruit for many cyclists.
 I do primarily recommend that athletes work with a licensed nutritionist or dietitian, preferably someone who has knowledge on endurance sports.
 Whatever you do diet or weight loss wise, do it in moderation.
 Don’t go crazy trying to drop a lot of weight quickly, remember to be realistic and patient.

 As far as advice I give my athletes, I start with having them track eating habits.
 Most cyclists will regularly track their ride data but don’t bother to track it when it comes to their eating “data.”
 You can start this pretty easily with a food log or journal.
 I personally like the app MyFitnessPal as it allows you to scan in or search almost any foods.
 It also breaks out macros and calories and can connect with several other fitness apps.
 Just seeing what and how much you are consuming can be an eye-opening experience.
 In many cases, once the athlete sees the big picture with their eating habits, it serves as a self-correcting measure to get their diet on track.